System Health: To Monitor Performance

 Story

-Suppose that your colleague has complained that the MYOB Advanced instance sometimes has slow progress during the creation of a snapshot and when the colleague works with the Journal Transactions (GL301000) form.
+Suppose that your colleague has complained that the MYOB Acumatica instance sometimes has slow progress during the creation of a snapshot and when the colleague works with the Journal Transactions (GL301000) form.
 You need to find out what is going wrong and perform the needed actions to restore system performance.

 Process Overview